mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/templates.md

 #### `timestampISO8601`

-Provided a timestamp in the [unix format](https://www.unixtimestamp.com/) returns it formatted as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
+Provided a timestamp in the [unix format](https://www.unixtimestamp.com/) returns it formatted as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) UTC.
 If the input is not a Unix timestamp returns an empty string.
 Example:

 ```
 output = "{% raw %}{{ #timestampISO8601 }}{{ timestamp }}{{ /timestampISO8601 }}{% endraw %}"